reiduf/reiduf/README.md

 - 🌱 I’m currently learning **React and the MERN stack, TypeScript**

+- 📦 Check out my past life as a Structural Packaging Designer! [https://www.reina-dufrene.com/](https://www.reina-dufrene.com/)

-- 💬 Ask me about **🛳️CRUISES🛳️ !** My family and I have an addiction.
+- 💬 Ask me about **🛳️ CRUISES 🛳️ !** My family and I have an addiction.
 I've been on 17 total!

 - 📫 How to reach me **reina.dufrene@gmail.com**